garden-io/garden/examples/variables/README.md

 ## Using variables with templating

-Also in the [backend action configuration](./backend/garden.yml#L12) two variables are used to store ports configuration for the service and a variable is additionally used to detect dev-mode being used.
+Also in the [backend deploy action configuration](./backend/garden.yml#L12) two variables are used to store ports configuration for the service and a variable is additionally used to detect dev-mode being used.
 Later in the [service ports configuration](./backend/garden.yml#L24) the variables are dynamically used to enable the development port if dev mode is being used.

 You can read more about Garden string templating functionalities [here](../../docs/reference/template-strings/).